 Achieving Digital Equity Gov. Cooper's Plan Measuring Success Infrastructure Affordability Digital Literacy Resources Too many North Carolinians lack access to an internet connection, cannot afford an interne subscription or do not have an adequate device.
-Many also lack the skills to take advantage of digital services like telehealth, online education or online job boards Investing in igh-speed intern Gov. Roy Cooper's plan aims to close the digital divide by addressing: · Infrastructure and access and digital literac will achiev Digital literacy digital equity Affordability The nearly \$1 billion in federal American Rescue Plan funds invested in this plan must be spen by the end of 2026:
+Many also lack the skills to take advantage of digital services like telehealth, online education or online iob boards Investing in igh-speed intern Gov. Roy Cooper's plan aims to close the digital divide by addressing: and digital literac · Infrastructure and access will achieve Digital literacy digital equity Affordability The nearly \$1 billion in federal American Rescue Plan funds invested in this plan must be spen by the end of 2026: